-My Universe
+My Universe of Stocks

 My quantitative model casts a wide net, analyzing nearly 15,000 stocks across the US, Canada, the UK, Europe, Norway, Switzerland, and Israel.
-From this vast universe, I identify approximately 3,700 stocks that meet specific market and quality constraints (e.g. No OTC stocks, acceptable leverage etc).
+From this vast universe, I identify approximately 3,700 stocks that meet specific market and quality constraints (e.g. No OTC stocks, acceptable leverage etc.).
 About 2,500 of these are what I consider "liquid" – trading with at least $50,000 average daily volume and a price above $0.5.
 Nearly all are accessible through Interactive Brokers, my primary brokerage.

 My Ranking System

 I apply a multi-factor ranking to these 3,700 qualified stocks, focusing on the metrics that have historically generated the strongest alpha.
 The top 5% of this ranking contains about 50 liquid stocks, which forms the potential buy list.
 I update the entire ranking weekly to ensure I'm always working with the most current data.
+Check my ranking example for a typical weekly stock ranking post.

 Adding a Qualitative Edge